jahwi/bget/README.md

 Here’s an example:

-Scenario: You want to fetch a script from the server called “test”.
+Scenario: You want to fetch a script named test from the server.
 The easiest way to do this would be:

 `BGET -get -usecurl test`